agalue/opennms-drift-aws/README.md

 * Enable authentication for all services.

+* Add an instance for Kafka Manager to avoid exposing JMX to the public.

+* Tune the security groups to only expose what Minions need.

 * Add cron jobs to OpenNMS to apply the constraints for the RPC Topics on Kafka, as default retention/storage is not required in this particular case, but unfortunately this cannot be configured within OpenNMS.

 * Improve the Elasticsearch cluster architecture to have a dedicated monitoring cluster (assuming X-Pack will be used).

+* Create a simple NGinx LoadBalancer for the OpenNMS WebUI (on a tiny EC2 instance to avoid an ELB).

 * Combine all UI technologies into the same servers: OpenNMS UI, Kibana, Kafka Manager, etc.